Nest Stays

 Rancho Manuel

 If you want authentic casado (rice, beans, plantains, salad, and your choice of protein), Rancho Manuel is the spot.
 It’s no-frills, it’s local, and it’s delicious.
-This is where you go to eat what Costa Ricans actually eat.
+This is where you go to eat what Costa Ricans actually eat — the kind of place that doesn’t have an Instagram account but has been feeding the neighborhood for 20 years.

 Practical Tips for Dining in Los Sueños